captn3m0/airtel-blocked-hosts/README.md

 |----------------|--------------|----------------------------|----------------------------------|
 | Nov 13 , 2021  | 4281         | -                          | -                                |

+# Replication Instructions

+The `input.txt` file is generated from the same primary sources as upstream, but limits itself to 100k domains from Alexa instead of 10M to keep the scan reasonably timed.

+Airtel uses a CNAME to `dotblocking.dummy` to block DNS queries, so the output needs to be filtered accordingly.

 # Debug Details

 The scan was run from `AS24560`.

 # Credits

 All of the code and work is based on [qurbat/blocked-hosts](https://github.com/qurbat/blocked-hosts/), which tracks ACT Fibernet in Bangalore.
+Please see the upstream for methodology, reproducibility instructions, and notes.